-If there’s one good thing to emerge amid all the challenges of the last year and a half, it’s improved technology for remote learning.
-On-line talks, webinars, and podcasts are nothing new, but with so many people working at home the importance of virtual options has grown.
-When was the last time you had a vendor physically visit your company in person to talk about a new tool or technology?
+Improved technology for remote learning emerged as one positive outcome amid the challenges of the last year and a half.
+Online talks, webinars, and podcasts are nothing new, but with so many people working at home the importance of virtual options has grown.
+When did a vendor last visit your company in person to discuss a new tool or technology?
 When was the last time you attended an in-person conference or seminar?
 For many engineers, it has been well over a year since we were even in the office.
 We’ve relied on the web for just about everything.

 At Agnisys, we’ve been doing regular webinars since well before the pandemic and they have been highly effective and successful.
 We offered a series last year that proved quite popular, and you may have noticed that we recently announced a new series that began a few weeks ago.
 With interest in remote learning at an all-time high, we fully expect a great turnout for all our upcoming virtual events.
 Even if you’ve attended some of our webinars before, I encourage you to check out our new series because we’re taking a dramatically different approach to the material.

 This time, we’re focusing on the requirements for different project teams and different tasks in the system-on-chip (SoC) development process: hardware design, simulation, formal verification, firmware coding, system-level validation, and more.
 The focus is not so much on individual products but rather on how they work together to automate multiple stages of the process from executable specifications.
 We do talk a lot about our relatively recent IDS NextGen (IDS-NG™) solution, which provides a common front end and “dashboard” for all our users on the various teams.